 curated by Renato Barilli09.12.1995 - 10.02.1996

-The return to painting that at the time was an audacious inversion of trends, is represented by two large-size watercolours: the triptych Grillo Dante Ridondante in Inferno/Purgatorio/Paradiso, 1983, and the composition with Orfeo e Euridice conceived of in 1984 for the large exhibition Der Traum des Orpheus, held in Munich.
-There are then the oils on canvas the allegory of Endimione e Demonio, shown at the solo show at the Galleria dell’Oca in 1986, and Palazzo degli Ontani, 1988, an example of a perfect symbiosis between a strange mise-en-scène and a precious artisanal object.
+The return to painting that at the time was an audacious inversion of trends, was represented by two large-size watercolours: the triptych Grillo Dante Ridondante in Inferno/Purgatorio/Paradiso, 1983, and the composition with Orfeo e Euridice conceived of in 1984 for the large exhibition Der Traum des Orpheus, held in Munich.
+There were then the oils on canvas the allegory of Endimione e Demonio, shown at the solo show at the Galleria dell’Oca in 1986, and Palazzo degli Ontani, 1988, an example of a perfect symbiosis between a strange mise-en-scène and a precious artisanal object.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.